bgd-labs/aave-address-book/README.md

 To achieve an addition here, you need to alter the [additionalAddresses section](https://github.com/bgd-labs/aave-address-book/blob/main/scripts/config.ts#L46) on the pool type and add your address to the respective pools.
 Additional addresses will currently be exported as type `address`.
 There's currently no possibility to define a custom type.

-In any case you need to run `yarn generate:addresses` afterwards and commit the altered artifacts.
+In any case you need to run `npm run generate:addresses` afterwards and commit the altered artifacts.

 ### Troubleshooting